jacobdensford/jacobdensford.com/projects/new-trpg.md

 When rolling multiple dice and trying to get a hit on each, multiply all the probabilities together:

 **%1d x %2d**

-When rolling two dice and only needing a hit on one, add the probability of the first die to the probability of the second die times the probability of the first die (This isn't quite right, but it's kind of close, I think):

-**%1d + (%1d x %2d)**

 ### D4